Last updated on September 05, 2024

 There are 2 reasons why you should set the same target ROAS when applying the Labelizer Strategy to your campaigns:

-1. Steering the algorithm of Google in your favour
+- Steering Google’s algorithm in your favour

 By setting the same target ROAS in Google Ads, and by giving different budgets to each campaign, you can influence the bids on search terms (specific/generic).
 For your good performing products (Heroes & Sidekicks) the same target ROAS will be easier to achieve compared to your bad performing products (Villains).
-In the next part of this article, we will explain how you can do this for each label.
+In the next part of this article, we will explain how you can do this for each label. - Make the Producthero target ROAS work as it should (not to confuse it with the target ROAS you set within Google Ads).
+In the Producthero Platform, you can set the Producthero target ROAS in the Advertising section, by clicking the on the three dots on the right side and selecting ‘Edit Strategy’ (see screenshot below).

-For example, if the Producthero target ROAS is set to 350%, this means that products that have an actual ROAS higher than 350%, become a Hero or Sidekick.
+For example, if the Producthero target ROAS is set to 350%, this means that products that have an actual ROAS higher than 350%, will become a Hero or Sidekick.
 And products with an actual ROAS lower than 350%, will become a Zombie or Villain.

 The main advantage of the Producthero Labelizer Strategy is that products automatically move between the four labels.
 So a product can be a Villain, but when the ROAS improves it can become a Hero the next day.